 - The questions asked are of matriculation or equivalent standards.

-- You should prepare for the language paper without compromising on your core subjects preparation as you only need to clear it.
+- It would help if you prepared for the language paper without compromising on your core subjects preparation as you only need to clear it.

 - Select your language wisely.
 It is recommended that you select the language that you learnt at school and have some grip over.